 The evaluation team uses an approach that emphasizes evaluation activities designed to engage and address the needs of stakeholders.
 The team works closely with stakeholders to understand their diverse information needs and to engage them in the evaluation.
 Evaluation planning activities include the development of questions, logic models, priority areas and strategies.

 Valid and reliable tools are essential for assessing program delivery and impact.
 The evaluation team has designed several tools specifically for educational opportunity programs, including a college knowledge survey for parents, a financial literacy assessment for students, an interview protocol for principals and a postsecondary follow-up survey.
-Dr. Karin Chang has extensive experience in educational measurement and has developed more than 30 tools for local, state and national agencies.

 Data Analysis and Reporting